Kuann/interview/fundamental.md

 - Threads in a same process can share memory and resources.
 So communication between threads in a same process is easier.
 - Processes can communicate via sockets, files.
 ### Virtual memory
 - VM is a technique that provide users an illusion of having a very big main memory.
-This is done by using a part of secondary memory (like disks) as the main memory.
+This is done by using part of secondary memory (like disks) as the main memory.
 - With VM, Users can allocate bigger size of memory than the available size of RAM.
 - At a time, part of the data might be stored in disk.
 They will be loaded into RAM on demand.
 - Advantages: